-^{1} AMIEO (Africa / Middle East / India / Europe / Oceania) Contents Corporate direction Environmental Social Governan ce Data Governance policies and philosophy Corporate governance Risk manage ment Compliance Nissan's commitment to tax transparency Nissan's approach to tax In line with its Global Code of Conduct, Nissan is committed to complying with the laws and regulations of all countries in which Nissan operates, as well as with international tax treaties and tax-related financial reporting rules.
-To conduct business properly and efficiently in many markets across the globe, Nissan established a documented tax policy from 2015.
-The policy is continuously revised in order to keep up with the legislative and regulatory changes.
-The policy includes details of Nissan's governance arrangements, tax risk management strategy and its approach to dealing with tax authorities.
-Nissan is consistently fulfilling all tax disclosure requirements under domestic and international rules (such as OECD Country-by-Country Reporting) and other country-specific transparency requirements such as those in Australia or the U.K.1.
+Commitment to tax transparency Approach to tax

+In line with its Global Code of Conduct, Nissan is committed to complying with the laws and regulations of all countries in which Nissan operates, as well as with international tax treaties and tax-related financial reporting rules.
+To conduct business properly and efficiently in many markets across the globe, Nissan established a documented tax policy.
+The Tax Governance Policy\2 is available on Nissan global website.

+Nissan is consistently fulfilling all tax disclosure requirements under domestic and international rules (such as OECD Country-by-Country Reporting) and other country specific transparency requirements such as those in Australia or the U.K.\.

 Nissan effectively manages its tax risks by involving its Tax Department into key business decisions.
 Nissan's Tax Department collaborates with and supports other functions to ensure tax implications are properly evaluated and addressed in operational and strategic decision-making on a timely basis.
 Input from the Tax Department is particularly critical in relation to transactions, restructurings, legal entity modifications, legislative changes and other business changes, as necessary to support Nissan's business strategy.
 Through a formal delegation of authority process, the Tax Department validates key business decisions from a tax perspective, thereby ensuring the tax strategy is aligned with the wider business objectives, in a consistent and timely manner.